LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 Note, if you are using the default derby, the logs are overwritten upon restart of the server.
 You should use Db2 or Postgres for production purposes.

+### 4.10.6 Known Limitations

+The IBM FHIR Server's fhir-bulkdata-webapp does not support [persistence interceptors](https://github.com/IBM/FHIR/blob/main/docs/src/pages/guides/FHIRServerUsersGuide.md#43-persistence-interceptors).
+As the IBM FHIR Server's notifications feature is implemented as a persistence interceptor, the afterCreate and afterUpdate operation are not executed.

 ## 4.11 Audit logging service
 The Audit logging service pushes FHIR server audit events for FHIR operations in [Cloud Auditing Data Federation (CADF)](https://www.dmtf.org/standards/cadf) standard format to a Kafka backend, such as *IBM Cloud Event Streams service*.